 This sylloge offers real-life illustrations and schemes allowing to latch onto the problem of open-endedness in law.

-Open-endedness in law: Three essays is also available in Portable Document Format.
+Open-endedness in law: Three essays is also available in PDF.

 Overview of the three essays this volume is comprised of

 When law needs plenification deals with open-endedness in a European Union measure (secondary law), and shows law can be unjustifiably convoluted and include empty obligations, thus rendering it extremely distant from Law, i.e. the archetype of law.

 Vagueness has been much studied.
 However, certain of its features have not been examined enough.

 The facts that uncertainty is inherent to language and that law is often vague are not a justification for unconditionally accepting all forms of vagueness.
 With an unconditional acceptance of vagueness arbitrariness may emerge.
 Law, though made according to necessary control processes, may well need PLENIFICATION despite the APPEARANCE that it does not.

 Because it is deceptive, open-endedness is to be examined and schematised so as not to be used.
 The essay resorts to compelling examples extracted from an EU piece of legislation, which have been red-flagged by other commentators.
 A strength of the essay is its revealing a consequential chain of possibly noxious outgrowths.

 The note on open-endedness in constitutional law sheds light on open-endedness being not only confined within secondary law.
 It actually also affects primary law.